 - Substantive participation in public engagement activity

-Portfolios will be assessed by a panel of markers from and the Postgraduate Student Centre.
+b) A structured reflection using the following template.
+Portfolios will be assessed by a panel of markers from the Graduate School and Careers, Employability & Skills.

-To register your interest in Researcher Plus, please book to attend an introductory workshop by emailing firstname.lastname@example.org
+To register your interest in Researcher Plus, or if you have any queries please email email@example.com

-a A printout of your Qsis training record which will be validated by the Postgraduate training team
+a A printout of your Qsis training record which will be validated by the PRDP Team

-b 10 days per full-time year in the case of MPhil graduates
+b A maximum of 5 days can be claimed in relation to each of the following areas: teaching, demonstrating, mentoring and supervision of project students.
+10 days per full-time year in the case of MPhil graduates

 d There is no formal limit on what is considered ‘significant’ involvement as the onus is on the student to make a case for significance in their application.
 However, experiences used in this section should be over and above those which would be expected for most research students in the subject area to undertake as part of their research programme.
 Therefore if a student chooses to submit a ‘standard’ experience in this section such as laboratory demonstrating or conference attendance they will need to demonstrate explicitly why their level of involvement should be considered as particularly significant.